sanskriti-s407/insurance-voice-agent/docs/10_edge_case_specification.md

 ### Expected Bot Behaviour

-* Inform the customer that the policy has expired.
+- Inform the customer that the policy has expired.
-* Offer the **Policy Renewal** service.
+- Offer the renewal process if applicable.

 ---

-## EC-POL-003: Invalid Policy ID
+# 4. Claims Edge Cases

+## EC-CLM-001: No Claims Found

 ### Scenario

-The entered Policy ID does not exist.
+The customer has no registered claims.

 ### Expected Bot Behaviour

-* Inform the customer that the Policy ID is invalid.
+- Inform the customer that no claims were found.
-* Ask the customer to verify and re-enter the Policy ID.

-### Retry Policy

-* Maximum **2 attempts**.

-### Fallback

-* Return to the main menu after the retry limit.
+- Offer the option to initiate a new claim.

 ---

-# 3. Claim Edge Cases

-## EC-CLM-001: No Claims Under Selected Policy
+## EC-CLM-002: Closed Claim

 ### Scenario

-The selected policy has no registered claims.
+The selected claim has already been settled.

 ### Expected Bot Behaviour

-* Inform the customer that no claims were found.
+- Inform the customer that the claim has been closed.
-* Offer **New Claim Initiation**.
+- Display the final claim outcome.

 ---

+# 5. Update Request Edge Cases

-## EC-CLM-002: Invalid Claim ID
+## EC-UPD-001: Invalid Update Request

 ### Scenario

-The entered Claim ID is invalid.
+The customer attempts to update an unsupported field.

 ### Expected Bot Behaviour

-* Ask the customer to verify and re-enter the Claim ID.

-### Retry Policy

-* Maximum **2 attempts**.

-### Fallback

-* Return to the previous menu.
+- Inform the customer about the fields that can be updated.
+- Request a valid update type.

 ---

-## EC-CLM-003: Claim Already Closed
+## EC-UPD-002: Duplicate Update Request

 ### Scenario

-The customer checks the status of a closed claim.
+An update request for the same field is already pending.

 ### Expected Bot Behaviour

-* Inform the customer that the claim has already been settled.
+- Inform the customer that a request is already under review.
-* Display the final claim status.
+- Recommend checking the existing request status.

 ---

+## EC-UPD-003: Invalid Request ID

+### Scenario

+The customer enters an invalid Request ID.

+### Expected Bot Behaviour

+- Inform the customer that the Request ID could not be found.
+- Ask the customer to verify the Request ID.

+---

-# 4. API Edge Cases
+# 6. API Edge Cases

 ## EC-API-001: API Timeout

 ### Scenario

-The backend service does not respond within the expected time.
+The backend service does not respond.

 ### Expected Bot Behaviour

-* Inform the customer that the request is taking longer than expected.
+- Inform the customer that the request is taking longer than expected.

 ### Retry Policy

-* Retry the API request **twice**.

-### Fallback

-* Suggest trying again later.
+- Retry twice.

 ### Escalation

-* Transfer to a live agent if the issue continues.
+- Transfer to a live support agent if the issue persists.

 ---

-## EC-API-002: API Error
+## EC-API-002: Internal Server Error

 ### Scenario

-The backend returns an internal server error.
+The backend returns an error.

 ### Expected Bot Behaviour

-* Apologize for the inconvenience.
-* Inform the customer that the service is temporarily unavailable.

-### Escalation

-* Transfer to a live agent if required.
+- Display a customer-friendly error message.
+- Do not expose technical details.

 ---